CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Save your repo to Github
+it means to save ypu repo

 ## Question 16